-^{17 &}quot;District Plan 10 Metropolitan Toronto Planning Area," 1962, p.
+^{18 &}quot;District Plan 10 Metropolitan Toronto Planning Area," 1962, p.
 35.

-^{18 &}quot;District Plan 10 Metropolitan Toronto Planning Area," 1962, p.
+^{19 &}quot;District Plan 10 Metropolitan Toronto Planning Area," 1962, p.
 8.

-19 John Sewell, The Shape of the City: Toronto Struggles with Modern Planning (Toronto: University of Toronto Press, 1993), pp.126-127.
+20 John Sewell, The Shape of the City: Toronto Struggles with Modern Planning (Toronto: University of Toronto Press, 1993), pp.126-127.

+Commercial uses were provided as dedicated commercial land uses, and local commercial uses.
+The former constituted a distinct land use, located about the Jane Finch and Jane-Sheppard intersections in similar fashion to the 1952 Official Plan.
 The Jane Finch intersection was designated as one of two major commercial areas, intended to serve regional needs.
 Local commercial uses constituted sites smaller than five acres, and were permitted within residential areas.